 There was no dispute in Nichols that the claimed antibody was present in the serum disclosed in the abstract.
 Id. at 950-51.
-Here, there is no dispute that the Bowdish/Evans antibody according to Petitioner's reading (and seemingly undisputed here) is eculizumab, which has the claimed amino acid sequences.
-As noted above, the '149 patent itself indicates that Evans discloses "a preferred whole antibody (now named eculizumab)," and how to produce it.
+Here, there is no dispute that the Bowdish/Evans antibody according to Petitioner's (apparently undisputed) reading is eculizumab.
+As noted above, the '880 patent itself indicates that Evans discloses "a preferred whole antibody (now named eculizumab)," and how to produce it.
 See, e.g., Ex.
-1001, 12:21-29.
+1001, 12:19-21.
 Further, the inventor in Nichols testified that the claimed antibody was isolated from the serum disclosed in the abstract using known methods.
-Nichols, 195 F. App'x at 950-51.
-The Nichols patentee also argued that the published abstract disclosed that the antibody required "selective" binding, and also that no one recognized the significance of the claimed antibody until after the abstract was published.
+Id. at 951.
+The Nichols patentee also argued that the published abstract disclosed that the antibodies predominantly bound to the hPTH peptides, but that the claimed antibody required "selective" binding, and also that no one recognized the significance of the claimed antibody until after the abstract was published.
 Id.
-Here, Patent Owner's argument is that skilled artisans would have not known eculizumab's amino acid sequence and, in fact, would have been led toward the wrong antibody (by Thomas).

-The Federal Circuit held in Nichols that the abstract inherently anticipated the claimed antibody because, if it were isolated from the disclosed serum, using known methods, the isolated antibody would exhibit the claimed binding property, and recognition of the inherent disclosure by those of skill in the art was not needed.
+The Federal Circuit in Nichols held that the abstract inherently anticipated the claimed antibody because, if it were isolated from the disclosed serum, using known methods, the isolated antibody would exhibit the claimed binding property, and recognition of the inherent disclosure by those of skill in the art was not needed.
 Id.
-Here, the prior art discloses eculizumab, including the amino acid sequences therefor.
-Thus, it would appear that, here, the same conclusion as in Nichols would be appropriate.
+Therefore, it would appear that, here, the same conclusion as in Nichols would be appropriate.

-Based on the evidence presented at this stage in the proceedings, it has been shown under Ground 1 that there is reasonable likelihood that the '149 patent's claim 1 is anticipated by Bowdish, which incorporates Evans by reference.
+Again, to summarize, based on the evidence presented at this stage in the proceeding, it has been shown that there is reasonable likelihood that the '880 patent's claim 2 is anticipated by Bowdish, which incorporates Evans by reference, under Ground 1.